 On one hand, you have to like when a high-end course keeps the cart paths out of way to not impact play or the aesthetic presentation of the course.
 However, when a course like this runs as cart-path-only, it is pretty brutal.
 This course has a lot of mounds and the cart paths are well out of the way, so it turned out to be quite a workout.

 Otherwise, there was nothing to complain about with the Nicklaus Course on this day.
-Fresh out of the overseed, it is lush throughout.
+Fresh out of the overseed, it was lush throughout.
 The fairways and tee boxes were maybe a little shaggy and slow as you would expect.
 The rough was pretty thick bermuda, which is really challenging.
-The ball will always sink down and it’s a tough recovery, especially when most sections of rough here are along mounds or hillsides.
+The ball would always sink down and make for a tough recovery, especially when most sections of rough here are along mounds or hillsides.
 So you get tough lies and difficult stances paired together.
 Such fun!

 Like most Nicklaus courses, the greens are pretty difficult to get at.
 Most are elevated and well protected by shelves, false edges and big bunkers.
 The green complexes themselves aren’t overly tricked out, so one you are on the surface you do have a chance to make some putts.
 For this time of year after the overseed, they were in better shape than we expected.
 They were a tad firm and pretty slow, but overall pretty good.
 And, they should only get better as the season goes on.

 There are a number of big water hazards on the course, the biggest of which is found between the 9th and 18th holes, which share a green and are both really long and challenging holes to finish each nine.